petervu2208/aws-portfolio-gallery/README.md

-I was planning to add/change applications or tools in AWS or Cloud course related to showcase my experience but due to time constrained issues.
-This will be a future project I will complete in soon future.
+I was planning to add/change applications or tools in AWS to showcase my skills, but due to time constrained issues, I won't be able to.
+This will be a future project that I will finish in the near future.

 CS79CPortfolioALB-1473748136.us-east-1.elb.amazonaws.com